 The print collection survives in fourteen albums, miscellaneous compilations and impressions from disassembled albums divided mainly between the British Library and the Royal Library at Windsor Castle (where the bulk of the drawings are housed).
 Cassiano and his brother rarely commissioned printmakers to engrave plates as they did drawings, but they bought what was available from the flourishing printmaking industry of the time and organised it around specific subjects.
 Amongst these are costumes, religious processions and ceremonies, tombs and catafalques, the history of St Peter’s, architecture, topography, maps and military engagements, portraits, social and humorous subjects, and so on.

-The final two Parts – A.III Sarcophagi and Other Reliefs (four vols), and A.IV Statues and Busts (one vol) – are close to publication but were temporarily put on hold in 2021 until the funding required to bring them to completion is available.
+The final two Parts – A.III Sarcophagi and Other Reliefs (four vols), and A.IV Statues and Busts (one vol) – will be published in 2022 and 2023 respectively.

 The published volumes cover not just the major portion of the Paper Museum that is housed in the Royal Library at Windsor Castle, but also the material now in the British Museum's Department of Greek and Roman Antiquities, the British Library, the Library of the Sir John Soane's Museum, the Institut de France in Paris and a number of other public and private collections.
 The volumes thus bring together again the contents of the original Paper Museum for the first time since its sale and dispersal in the eighteenth century.